-If you had designated your spouse as a beneficiary and you later divorced, the designation would not be revoked until you notified the Fund, in writing, of your divorce.
+If you had designated your spouse as a beneficiary and you later divorced, the designation of such spouse will be revoked upon written notice to the Fund of your divorce.
 The Fund shall not be responsible if payments are made in accordance with the designation of beneficiary on file if you have not notified the Fund, in writing, of that divorce.
+If you wish to retain your former spouse as your beneficiary, you must file a new designation naming your former spouse.
 However, the Fund is subject to the terms of any valid Qualified Domestic Relations Order (QDRO) that has been received by the Fund Office.
-(See page 21 for information about QDROs.)
+(See page 24 for information about QDROs.)

 If you do not have a beneficiary designation on file at the time of your death, payments will be made to your spouse, if any.
-If you do not have a spouse, payments will be made to your dependent minor children, if any.
-If you do not have dependent minor children, payments will be made to the legal representative of your estate.
+If you do not have a spouse, payments will be made to your children, if any.
+If you do not have children, payments will be made to the legal representative of your estate.